-2 Under the Alteration of Stautory Designations Order (No. 3) 2001 a reference in any law to the Department for Community Welfare is read and construed as a reference to the Department for Community Development.
+2 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Department for Community Welfare is read and construed as a reference to the Department for Community Development.

 3 Repealed by the Veterans’ Entitlements Act 1986 of the Commonwealth.